eejlny/SGRACEx1/README.md

 <img width="680" height="315" alt="{251958C9-DDBD-434C-9360-A867F731E3A1}" src="https://github.com/user-attachments/assets/a41ec5f0-7acd-40c4-ab29-4ae1cd6a3d59" />

 model_buffer contains the SGRACE dataflow configuration descriptors and it is similar to the instructions of a CPU.
-The sgrace compiler derives automatilly these descriptors from the contents of the model described in pynq_class.
+The sgrace compiler derives automatically these descriptors from the contents of the model described in pynq_class.
 It is possible to create custom pynq classes for the compiler.

+A number of predefined pynq_classes are available such as GAT, SAGE etc.

+Note SGRACE performs all quantization/dequantization on device and inputs and outputs floating point numbers.
+Quantization parameters are written to the accelerator and for quantization to be effective quantization paramereters must be optimized depending on the data set and quantization target.
+You can observe the max and min values that control quantization for adjacency, weights and features in sgrace.py.
+For exampe for 8-bit search for "if(config.w_qbits == 8):".

 After the training run the accuracy reached will the around 0.852 with the cora dataset with 16 hidden channels.
 You can experiment with wider configurations by simply replacing #define MAX_P    16  with 64, for example.
 You can also support larger graphs by modifying MAX_N and MAX_M.
 As expected more channels and larger graphs have a significant impact on complexity specially on BRAM usage.
 You can reduce the impact on complexity by reducing the number of bits used to store the different parameters.